 Goal 1.
-The Program will expand the knowledge and skills needed to develop dietetic practitioners who are capable of actively participating in advancing the quality of life of individuals within diverse communities.
+Graduates will advance the quality of life of individuals within diverse communities.

+Objective 1-A.

+Full-time: "At least 80% of interns complete the program requirements within 15 months (150% of planned program length)."

+Part-time: "At least 80% of interns complete the program requirements within 25 months (150% of planned program length)."

-Objective 1-A. At least 80% of interns complete program requirements within 15 months for fulltime interns, within 25 months for part-time interns, or within 3 years for ISPP interns (150% of planned program length).
-The rolling 3-year average for this objective is 100% for full-time, parttime, and ISPP tracks.
+ISPP: "At least 80% of interns complete the program requirements within 3 years (150% of program length)."

+The rolling 3-year average for this objective is 100% for full-time, part-time, and ISPP tracks.